 Hiking out in nature is pretty much one of my favorite activities in the world.
 I love a good adventure outdoors, but sometimes that means coming back far itchier than you left.
 Whether you know what to look for and avoid (with poison ivy, oak, and sumac) or not, anyone can end up with a rash before their hike is over!

-Calamine lotion, the anti-itch remedy from the old days
+Calamine lotion, the age old anti-itch remedy

 I remember calamine lotion from my childhood when chickenpox overtook our house.
-I remember what a big deal it was because my mom had never actually gotten chickenpox as a kid and was trying to keep away from us, leaving my dad to be the one to care for us during our illness.
+I recall what a big deal it was because my mom had never actually gotten chickenpox as a kid and was trying to keep away from us, leaving my dad to be the one to care for us during our illness.
 While you can purchase calamine lotion at your local grocery store, if you already have all the ingredients on hand, which I do, you can easily whip up a batch in under 3 minutes flat!
 Preferring to make all of our medicine cabinet myself, for the sake of self-sufficiency and knowing the ingredients, I love to make our own anti-itch calamine lotion.
 In the olden days, they would use clays and herbs to stop the itch, today the remedy is not much different.

 Ingredients to soothe the itch and heal the wound